 Anaesthesia - If your parent specialty is Anaesthesia, you will be eligible to apply for an ST3 Anaesthesia post at the end of your 3 years in ACCS.
 You will need to have passed the Primary FRCA exam.

-Emergency Medicine - If your parent specialty is Emergency Medicine, you will be eligible to apply for an ST4 Emergency Medicine post at the end of your 3 years in ACCS.
-You will need to have passed the MCEM exam.
+Emergency Medicine - If your parent specialty is Emergency Medicine, you may have chosen run- through training.
+If you choose core training only you will be eligible to apply for an ST4 Emergency Medicine post at the end of your 3 years in ACCS.
+You will need to have passed the Primary & Intermediate exams.

-Medicine - If your parent specialty is Medicine, you will be eligible to apply of an ST3 Medicine (specialist) post at the end of your 3 years in ACCS.
+Acute Medicine - If your parent specialty is AM, you will be eligible to apply for an ST3 Medicine (specialist) post at the end of your 3 years in ACCS.
 You will need to have passed the MRCP exam.

 Intensive Care Medicine - Following completion of the ACCS scheme, you will be eligible to apply for an ST3 Intensive Care Medicine post.
-You will need to have passed either MRCP/MCEM or Primary FRCA exam.
+You will need to have passed either MRCP, Primary & Intermediate FRCEM or Primary FRCA exam.